Get a free, no obligation personal loan quote with rates as low as 6.99%

 • Payments from foreign pension plans (with some restrictions)

-While all of the above qualify for pension splitting arrangements, there are additional conditions based on whether or not you have reached the age of 65.
-In general, there are fewer restrictions on pension splitting income sources for those over 65.
+While all of the above qualify for pension splitting arrangements, there may be additional conditions depending on whether or not you have reached the age of 65.

 The following sources of pension income don’t qualify for pension income splitting: